ilovespectra/ilovespectra/RAK4631/Weather-Monitor/README.md

  <p>It should look like this:</p>
 <img src="images/arduinomod.png" alt="" width="800px" height="auto">
+      <h3>Compile the Weather-Monitor Arduino Sketch</h3>
       <p>Click the check in the corner to verify, or compile, the sketch.
 You shouldn't receive any errors.
-If you do, simply use the debug at the bottom of the application to track down your typo.</p>
+If you do, simply use the debug at the bottom of the application to track down your typo.
+Once your sketch is verified, click the arrow to Upload to your device and wait for it to finish programming.</p>
 <br><h2>Configuring Datacake</h2>
     <p>We'll be using <a href="https://datacake.co/" target="_blank">Datacake.co</a> to read the data from our sensor.
 Head over and create an account if you don't have one already.</p>
     <p>Navigate to "Devices" and select "Add Device"</p><img src="images/datacakeadddevice.png" alt="" width="550px" height="auto"><br>Select "LoraWan" > "RAK Wisnode Starting Template" > "Helium"</p><br>